Moha3196/Tank_Royale/README.md

 * windows: in commandprompt write >`ipconfig` get the IPv4 Address.
 * mac/linux: in terminal write >`ifconfig | grep "inet " | grep -v 127.0.0.1` get the inet.

-put this addres into here into network.pde into selfIP.
+put this addres into here into server.pde into selfIP.

     // ------- inpout parameters -------
     // egen lokale ip